-- Black plays first. - A string without liberty is removed. - You cannot place a stone and results in a position that is 2-plys ago. after the removing of strings without liberty. - You cannot create a loop. - ▶ Note: exact rules for avoiding loops are very complicated and have many different definitions. - You can pass, but cannot play a plain suicide ply. - A suicide ply is one that causes the stone played being removed immediately by itself. - ▶ You can place a stone to cause more than one of your stones being removed. - You can place a stone in an intersection without liberty if as a result you can capture opponent's stones. - When both players pass in consecutive plys, the game ends. - The one with more stones and eyes wins at the end of the game after discounting Komi.
+- Black plays first. - A string without liberty is removed. - You cannot place a stone and results in a position that is 2-plys ago after the removing of strings without liberty. - You cannot create a loop. - ▷ Note: exact rules for avoiding loops are very complicated and have many different definitions. - You can pass, but cannot play a plain suicide ply. - A suicide ply is one that causes the stone played being removed immediately by itself. - ▶ You can place a stone to cause more than one of your stones being removed. - ▶ You can place a stone in an intersection without liberty if as a result you can capture opponent's stones. - When both players pass in consecutive plys, the game ends. - The one with more stones and eyes wins at the end of the game after discounting Komi. - ▶ Other scoring rules exists such as counting the number of stones captured as well.